Signs of PTSD in Military Service Members

 Which PTSD Treatments Work Best?

-There are several treatments and programs to help veterans with PTSD that are supported by research.
+There are several treatments and programs to help Veterans with PTSD that are supported by research.
 These evidence-based approaches include:

-Find Addiction & PTSD Treatment Near You
+Find Addiction and PTSD Treatment

-Learn about our specialized veteran track at American Addiction Centers.
+Learn about our specialized Veteran track at American Addiction Centers.

 Resources for Service Members

 In addition to these forms of therapy, the following resources can be useful for service members and their families who want to receive more information about different types of PTSD treatment.

 Contact your family doctor.
 The U.S. Department of Veterans Affairs advises Veterans to consult their family doctor as one way of finding an experienced trauma-care provider.
 Additionally, these resources may help: